Garulf/Kodi_search/README.md

 At the moment some TV Shows do not return any episodes.

-# Installation
+# Installation:
+simply type:
-WPM install kodi library search
+`WPM install kodi library search` hit enter and follow the on screen prompts.